georgeherd-bbc/Wales_Fuel_Prices/README.md

 It makes use of a number of dependencies - including BeautifulSoup4, Pandas, OS, DateTime, json, and requests.
 Outside of Anaconda - if running as a Python Script - in Python 3.4 it will require the dependencies:

-beautifulsoup4
+* beautifulsoup4
-requests
+* requests
-pandas
+* pandas
-openpyxl
+* openpyxl

-These will be included in a requirements.txt.
+These are included in a requirements.txt file

-Python script: Wales_Fuel_Prices_02.1.py
+**Python script: Wales_Fuel_Prices_02.1.py**

-TO RUN THE PYTHON SCRIPT (best run in a virtual environment) using Python 3.4
+### TO RUN THE PYTHON SCRIPT (best run in a virtual environment) using Python 3.4 - download the .py script and requirements.txt file to a desired folder location

-# In a terminal or cmd window - go to the path/directory where you have placed the python script Wales_Fuel_Prices_02.1.py
+#### In a terminal or cmd window - go to the path/directory where you have placed the python script Wales_Fuel_Prices_02.1.py
-# At prompt type:
+#### At prompt type:

-**python3 -m venv venv**
+*python3 -m venv venv*

-#This tells Python to create a new directory called venv, which is where your virtual enviroment will run from
+#### This tells Python to create a new directory called venv, which is where your virtual enviroment will run from

-#At prompt:
+#### At prompt:

-**source venv/bin/activate**
+*source venv/bin/activate*

-#Prompt should now have (venv) proceeding to indicate you are working in a virtual environment
+#### Prompt should now have (venv) proceeding to indicate you are working in a virtual environment

-# The following commane will install all the necessary dependancies required to run the script:
+#### The following commane will install all the necessary dependancies required to run the script:

-**pip install -r requirements.txt**
+*pip install -r requirements.txt*

-#run the script - which will ask you to input the path directory to save your excel file to:
+#### run the script - which will ask you to input the path directory to save your excel file to:

-**python Wales_Fuel_Prices_02.1.py
+*python Wales_Fuel_Prices_02.1.py*

-NOTE: The script will take about 30 seconds to work - it's downloading and then filtering through 4,000 odd enteries scrapped from a dozen different locations.
+#### NOTE: The script will take about 30 seconds to work - it's downloading and then filtering through 4,000 odd enteries scrapped from a dozen different locations.
 When it is completed - it will ask for the path directory.